slub/ocrd_manager/README.md

 # OCR-D Manager

-The OCR-D Manager is a server that mediates between [Kitodo](https://github.com/kitodo) and [OCR-D](https://ocr-d.de).
+OCR-D Manager is a server that mediates between [Kitodo](https://github.com/kitodo) and [OCR-D](https://ocr-d.de).
 It resides on the site of the Kitodo installation (so the actual OCR server can be managed independently) but runs in its own container (so Kitodo can be managed independently).

 Specifically, it gets called by [Kitodo.Production](https://github.com/kitodo/kitodo-production) or [Kitodo.Presentation](https://github.com/kitodo-presentation) to handle OCR for a document, and in turn calls the [OCR-D Controller](https://github.com/bertsky/ocrd_controller) for workflow processing.

+For an integration as a **service container**, orchestrated with other containers (Kitodo+Controller), see [this meta-repo](https://github.com/markusweigelt/kitodo_production_ocrd).

-It is responsible for
+OCR-D Manager is responsible for
 - data transfer from Kitodo to Controller and back,
 - delegation to Controller,
 - signalling/reporting,